lexicHQ/docs/publish.rst

 Sending Notification to the Bot (Advanced)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to send a notification to bot for a user action that can
+It is possible to send a notification to the bot for a user action that
-initiate the bot and take the user to a specific flow:
+can initiate the bot and take the user to a specific flow:

 Let's say you have a ``demo`` block in your bot and on the website if
-someone clicks on "Request a Demo", it will trigger the demo flow.
+someone clicks on "Request a Demo" button, it will trigger the demo
+flow:

 .. code:: html

     <button id="request-a-demo">Requst a Demo</button>

-In addition to the script above copy ana and paste the following script
+In addition to the script above, copy and paste the following script
 before the ``<body/>`` tag:

 .. code:: javascript